eloitanguy/jej/README.md

 * i7-8750H (6 cores, @4.1GHz)
 * RTX 2080-MQ (8GB VRAM, used all of it here)
 * 16GB RAM (used under 8GB here)

-The complete reproduction takes 18 minutes on this machine, but may take significantly longer with less VRAM or less RAM.

-The scores for this reproduction are expected to be:

-* AE best validation MAE: 144.87 (against 144.14 for our original non-deterministic training).
-* XGB validation MAE: 139.56 (against 139.4)
-* Kaggle score: 149.60 (against 149.42)

 ## Training XGBoost models